Welcome to the Essex County Environmental Center!

 Today, the mussels are long gone and the name Pearl River has been replaced by Third River as designated by cartographers.

-The preserve has been left in its natural state with the exception of an old sewer line built in the early 1900′s.
+The preserve has been left in its natural state with the exception of an old sewer line built in the early 1900’s.
 The sewer is owned by the City of Clifton.
 In 2008, around 10 trees in the preserve and a 12 foot wide woods road was constructed near Daniels Road, a dead end street in Clifton, to access a ruptured section of the pipe.
-The sewer is scheduled to be removed and rerouted in the spring of 2013.
+Plans are being made to remove and reroute the sewer as of January 2014.

 Trail